-For the period ended December 31, 2022, the Airport recognized an asset retirement obligation under GASB Statement No. 83, Certain Asset Retirement Obligations (GASB 83).
 On June 6, 2022, the City, for and on behalf of the Airport, executed a contract to plug and abandon all oil wells on the Airport property and decommission associated tank batteries.
-The execution of the contract triggered mitigation requirements under the state of Colorado, and the recognition of a liability and deferred outflow of resources under GASB 83.
+The execution of the contract triggered mitigation requirements under the state of Colorado, and the recognition of a liability and deferred outflow of resources under GASB Statement No. 83, Certain Asset Retirement Obligations (GASB 83).
+On August 12, 2023, the Airport completed plug and abandonment work on the final oil well and the project was completed.

-As of December 31, 2022, asset retirement obligation liability was \$6.0 million.
-The liability is calculated based on percentage of project completion and average cost per unit completed as of December 31, 2022.
+As of December 31, 2023 and 2022, asset retirement obligation liability was \$0.0 million and \$6.0 million, respectively.
+The liability is calculated based on percentage of project completion and average cost per unit completed as of December 31, 2023 and 2022.
 The liability is included in other liabilities - restricted.
-Oil field assets were disposed, effective June 30, 2022, and an associated loss on disposal was recognized on the Statement of Revenues, Expenses, and Changes in Net Position as of December 31, 2022.
+Oil field assets were disposed, effective June 30, 2022, and an associated loss on disposal was recognized on the ACFR Statement of Revenues, Expenses, and Changes in Net Position as of December 31, 2022.
 As required under GASB 83, the deferred outflows of resources associated with the asset retirement obligation should be amortized over the entire estimated useful life of the capital asset.
 Since the oil field assets were disposed in 2022, the deferred outflow of resources, \$9.9 million, was recognized as repairs and maintenance in 2022.